Sequential Monitoring and Control of a Silicon Photonic Coherent Beam Adder and Analyzer: JCAS assessment of the coherent adder

 \subsection{Automated adaptive PIC configuration}

 As a first step towards the validation of the entire PIC, we started by testing the electro-optical response of every MZI.
 This test was carried out to verify the effectiveness of sequential PD readout (MUX) and heaters actuation (DEMUX and high-current drivers).
 Light was injected from input IN1 and the MZIs were tested sequentially till the last stage.
 Then, the sequence was repeated using the other inputs.
 For each MZI, the heater driver gate voltage was swept between 0 and \SI{10}{\volt} and the output was detected with the corresponding on-chip monitor PD, to retrieve the MZI transfer function.
-A \SI{50}{\milli\volt} sinusoidal dithering modulation was superimposed to the heater voltage to measure also the derivative of the MZI transfer function, necessary for controlling the device.
+A \SI{50}{\milli\volt} sinusoidal dithering modulation at \SI{2}{\kilo\hertz} was superimposed to the heater voltage to measure also the derivative of the MZI transfer function, necessary for controlling the device \cite{zanetto_2021_dithering}.
+The full control procedure and signal processing pipeline are described in detail in the Methods section.

 The MZI transfer function and its derivative are reported in Fig. \ref{fig5} for one of the MZIs, all the others having very similar behaviour.
 Notice that, as expected, the measured dithering signal is zero in the stationary points of the transmittance characteristic.
 The slight increase of the transmission occurring from \SI{0}{\volt} to \SI{3}{\volt} is caused by a small native unbalance of the MZI due to fabrication tolerances.
 This unbalance randomly changes on the various MZIs, but it does not introduce any issues because it is automatically compensated by the implemented feedback control system.
 The test confirms that a $\pi$ shift is achieved at about \SI{5.8}{\volt} (corresponding to $\approx\SI{10}{\milli\watt}$ of heater dissipated power), where the extinction ratio (ER) is about \SI{27}{\decibel}.
 Notably, the current capability of the on-chip drivers can generate a phase shift of up to $3\pi$ at \SI{9}{\volt} ($\approx\SI{33}{\milli\watt}$).
 At the same time, Fig. \ref{fig5} certifies the precise temporal alignment of the multiplexing control signals, which do not impair the readout and actuation actions.